rwlist/server/docs/dev-plans/ideas.md

 I would like to have metadata assigned to every file stored in fs.

-But that looks like it requires more complex realization of fs, not just like storing files and just forwarding fs operations to the server system fs implementation.
+But that looks like it requires more complex implementation of fs, not just like storing files and just forwarding fs operations to the server system fs implementation.

 ### `db` module